miracuse/miracuse.github.io/docs/adventuring/advancement/index.md

 **Description**

 A veteran Ranger that has supplemented their abilities with Alchemy.
 They tend to shoot from the hip rather than taking careful aim, using Agility instead of Perception to fire their guns.
-Their grenade-based ambushes are deadly.
+Their grenade ambushes are deadly.